 Finally and in closing, according to Carla’s article, Emily Bestler knew from the start that the book would make it into print.
 “I never doubted it.”
 She affirms.
 “We have done well with David’s books, and Bea was there to usher it along!”
 Ah, yes, the real reason why publishers always printed C. David Heymann’s dishonest books.
 Doing well.
 Money.
 In the publishing world, money talks and evidently so does bullshit!

 The subject of C. David Heymann’s first biography was the poet and essayist Ezra Pound.
 That fact is an incredible irony.
 Many years ago, Pound wrote an essay entitled “The Serious Artist.”
-In that essay, Pound offered a stern pronouncement regarding the artist who lies; and he made no distinction between the artist who unknowingly lies and the artist who lies willfully:
+In that essay, Pound offered a stern proclamation regarding the artist who lies; and the controversial author did not allow for a distinction to be drawn between the artist who unknowingly lies and the artist who lies willfully:

 If an artist falsifies his report as to the nature of man, as to his own nature, as to the nature of his ideal of the perfect, as to the nature of his ideal of this, that or the other, of god, if god exist, of the life force, of the nature of good and evil, if good and evil exist, of the force with which he believes or disbelieves this, that or the other, of the degree in which he suffers or is made glad; if the artist falsifies his reports on these matters or on any other matter in order that he may conform to the taste of his time, to the proprieties of a sovereign, to the conveniences of a preconceived code of ethics, then that artist lies.
 If he lies out of deliberate will to lie, if he lies out of carelessness, out of laziness, out of cowardice, out of any sort of negligence whatsoever, he nevertheless lies and he should be punished or despised in proportion to the seriousness of his offence.
 His offence is of the same nature as the physician’s and according to his position and the nature of his lie he is responsible for future oppressions and for future misconceptions.

 Remarkably enough, Heymann included the preceding quotation as an epigraph at the beginning of his publication about Ezra Pound.
-It occurs to me that Clem never actually read it.2Literary Essays of Ezra Pound.
+It occurs to me that Clem never actually read and understood the quotation’s edict.2Literary Essays of Ezra Pound.
 T.S.
 Eliot, editor.
 New York: New Directions.
 1968.
 “The Serious Artist,” 43-44.
 1913.